madhephaestus/SimplePacketComs/README.md

     if(!once){
-      static IPAddress broadcast=WiFi.localIP();// Get the WiFI connection IP address UDPSimplePacketComs * coms = new UDPSimplePacketComs(&broadcast,true);// Create a Coms device AbstractPacketType * readController =new AbstractPacketType(1871, 64);//Create a client for the server above, Address of readController->setResponseListener(new MessageHandeler());
+      static IPAddress broadcast=WiFi.localIP();// Get the WiFI connection IP address UDPSimplePacketComs * coms = new UDPSimplePacketComs(&broadcast,true);// Create a Coms device AbstractPacketType * ExampleClient =new AbstractPacketType(1871, 64);//Create a client for the server above, Address of ExampleClient->setResponseListener(new ExampleClientMessageHandeler());
-      coms->addPollingPacket(readController); // Add the packet to a polling queue once = true;
+      coms->addPollingPacket(ExampleClient); // Add the packet to a polling queue once = true;
     }
     coms->loop(millis(), 100);// Loop the server and look for responses